PROS – There are many positives aspects to participating in a CSA.

 4. Repetition: The same vegetable or fruit may show up in your shares for several weeks in a row, to the delight of some members and the dismay of others.

 5. No choice: You receive what the farmer gives you and you cannot pick and choose your produce.
-You have to eat what you get.
 However, it can be fun to adjust your cooking habits to be ingredient-driven rather than recipe-driven.

 6. Seasonal: Other than items that can be stored, such as onions, potatoes or dried beans, you receive produce that is in season.
 No cucumbers during winter and lots of them during summer.
 No greens during summer and lots of them during winter and spring.